PeachyDB-Inc/PeachyDB/FAQ.md

   <br>
   Spot instances for server AWS CloudFormation stacks are not recommended for production because they can be asynchronously terminated by AWS due to any reason.
   <br><br>
   If you are utilizing experimental clusters (proof of concept, etc.), then it is probably best to delete the server and client stacks and either look for weaker instances, try a different AWS region, or try On-Demand instances instead of Spot.
-It would be futile trying to substitute the terminated instance because AWS is apparently running into availability issues.
+It would be futile trying to substitute the terminated instance because AWS is apparently running into Spot instance availability issues.
   <br><br>
 </details>